SamGurr/SamGurr/README.md

 📫 Email: samjgurr@gmail.com / samuel_gurr@noaa.gov

-⚡ I am an advocate for open science and strive to dissolve inaccessible barriers - submitting to public repositories (such as Github!) keeps my data transparent and accessible - I am interested expanding this thread in my current and future career endevours 💬 Please reach out if you have any suggestions.
+⚡ I am an advocate for open science and strive to dissolve inaccessible barriers - submitting to public repositories (such as Github!) keeps my data transparent and accessible.
+Interested in exaonding upon this thread in my current and future career endevours 💬 Please reach out if you have any suggestions.

 😄 Pronouns: he/him